kiwihodl/Seed-E/README.md

 To mitigate wrench attacks and provide a transparent measure of provider reliability, Seed-E implements a time-delay and penalty system.

-- **Provider-Set Delays:** Providers must set a minimum time-delay (in hours) for returning a signed PSBT.
+- **Provider-Set Delays:** Providers must set a minimum time-delay (in days) for returning a signed PSBT.
 This helps protect their clients from being coerced into signing under duress.
 - **Signing Window:** Once a signature is requested and the time-delay period begins, the provider has a fixed window (e.g., time-delay + 7 days) to upload the signed PSBT.
 - **Penalties:** If a provider fails to upload the signed PSBT within this window, their public `penaltyCount` is incremented.
 - **Objective Sorting:** This `penaltyCount` serves as a crucial, non-gameable metric.
-While Seed-E remains neutral and defaults to a random sort, users can choose to sort providers by "Fewest Penalties," placing the most reliable and responsive providers at the top.
+While Seed-E remains neutral and defaults to a random sort, users can choose to sort providers by "Fewest Penalties," placing the most reliable and responsive providers at the top, while clients can create a new username, this is recorded and the person can still damage the providers reputation socially.

 ## Subscription & Dunning Lifecycle